dakk/gweatherrouting/appimage/README.appimage.md

-# gWeatherRouting - AppImage Generation Guide
+# GWeatherRouting - AppImage Generation Guide

-This document provides a step-by-step guide to generating an AppImage from the `gWeatherRouting` repository.
+This document provides a step-by-step guide to generating an AppImage from the `GWeatherRouting` repository.
 `AppImageGen.sh` automatically executes a procedure similar to the one outlined below.
 ## Prerequisites